quytc/Linearizability/README.md

 Installation
 ************

-UpLin can be compiled and installed on Window, MAC, UNIX-like systems.
+The prototype can be compiled and installed on Window, MAC, UNIX-like systems.
 The only requirement is to install OCAML on your computer.
 You can follow the instruction from the OCAML webpage https://ocaml.org/docs/install.html#Windows

-Getting UpLin
+Getting Prototype
 ===============

    Git users can clone UpLin as follows: